OxSnosh/St8Kraft/docs/index.md

 function addNavyCasualties(uint256 _warId, uint256 nationId, uint256 navyCasualties) public
 ```

+_this function is only callable from the navy battle contract and will increment navy casualties_

 ### incrementCruiseMissileAttack

 ```solidity
 function incrementCruiseMissileAttack(uint256 _warId, uint256 nationId) public
 ```

+this function will only allow a nation to launch 2 cruise missiles per war per day

+_this function is only callable from the cruise missile contract and will only allow a nation to launch 2 cruise missiles per war per day_

 ### isWarActive